atcq9876/bank-tech-test/plan.md

     ~~- (refactor)~~

 - printBankStatement()
-    - (throw error / print a message saying 0 balance) before any deposits or withdrawals (i.e., empty statement)
+    ~~- (throw error / print a message saying 0 balance) before any deposits or withdrawals (i.e., empty statement)~~

+- additional test
+    - check if amount deposited/withdrawn is a number to 2dp, e.g., 20.1 or 20.121 would throw an error OR change number to 2dp float after receiving it (e.g., amountWithdrawn = amountWithdrawn.toFixed(2))

 - all features
     - a deposit, a withdrawal, another deposit, another withdrawal, then printBankStatement
     - deposit, withdrawal, printBankStatement, deposit, withdrawal, printBankStatement again
     - etc.

-- additional test
-    - check if amount deposited/withdrawn is a number to 2dp, e.g., 20.1 or 20.121 would throw an error OR change number to 2dp float after receiving it (e.g., amountWithdrawn = amountWithdrawn.toFixed(2))

 # Additional todos
+- Add any necessary comments (none if it's clear what all code does)
 - Make sure lines are all within character limit
-- Add any necessary comments (none if it's clear what all code does)
 - Write README.md